A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

   - This is a conversion guide and as such only covers the items that have changed in PF2.
 This includes NPCs and monsters, hazards, DCs, XP, level based treasure, and occassionally tactics.
   - The plot, back story, color text, maps, floor plans, images and tactics requires the original scenario.
+  - Creatures, hazards, items, poisons, adjustments, etc. that exist in second edition are linked to the relevant entry in [Archives of Nethys - second edition](https://2e.aonprd.com/)].
-  - Creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON files are in a consolidated sub directory so that you can use or update them for your own campaign as required.
-In some instances there are several variants available.
+  - New creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON files are in a consolidated sub directory so that you can use or update them for your own campaign as required.
+In many instances there are several variants available.
   - The associated monster builder PDF and PNG files are also in this sub directory and referenced by this document (their unique numerical suffixes assigned by monster builder are removed to save updating this document every time the creature is tweaked)
-  - Target level based XP is 3000 per book plus a small contingency
+  - Target level based XP is 3000 per book plus a small contingency of up to 10%.
+  - The first edition CR rating is used as a starting point when converting creatures and hazards.
+Where the CR is more than 4 levels lower than the party then either the creature level is adjusted upward, often using the [Elite adjustment](http://2e.aonprd.com/Rules.aspx?ID=790), or it is noted in the scenario that they are merely distractions.

 ### Index and status
   - Part 1: In The Hook's Shadow - xp, creatures and hazards done